 A budget only works if you stick to it.
 And for you to stick to it, the budget must be realistic.

-Let’s face it, you will spend some money on wants—discretionary items like dining out, recreation, vacations, entertainment, and gifts.
+Let’s face it, you will probably spend some money on wants—discretionary items like dining out, recreation, vacations, entertainment, and gifts.
 But to make sure you stay on track, set a limit on nonessential spending that allows you to enjoy a splurge or two without cutting into funds allocated to savings.

 For most people, allowing 30% of after-tax income for discretionary expenses is a sustainable target for this category.
 The good news?
 If you can’t quite cover your basic living expenses with 50% of after-tax income, you can set a lower target for spending on wants and still have room for a little fun.